CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

-# Paper title

-Inspecting Prediction Confidence for Detecting Black-Box Backdoor Attacks
+# Inspecting Prediction Confidence for Detecting Black-Box Backdoor Attacks

 # 1. Introduction
 This project is based on the findings from the paper "Inspecting Prediction Confidence for Detecting Black-Box Backdoor Attacks," presented at the Thirty Eighth AAAI Conference on Artificial Intelligence.
 The study by Tong Wang and colleagues introduces DTINSPECTOR, a defense strategy against the severe threat of backdoor attacks in deep learning models.
 These attacks manipulate model predictions by secretly altering training data, it is a vulnerability that DTINSPECTOR counters by examining prediction confidence anomalies.